cassiotakarada/CassioTakarada/README.md

 ## Olá!
 Eu sou o Cássio Takarada 👋

-- 👀 I’m interested in creating video games
+- 👀 I’m interested in Front-End
 - 🌱 I’m currently learning Multiplataform Software Development at Fatec Franca and Figma
 - 📫 How to reach me: cassiotakarada7@gmail.com or https://www.instagram.com/cassiotakarada/
 - 💞️ I’m looking to collaborate on clean codes and good softwares